-In addition to the above standards, allow mixed-use development up to five stories after the City Council has approved development standards, and design guidelines regulations, and a design program encompassing all properties within the neighborhood center.
-These development and design guidelines regulations should address program requirements for such items as a minimum acreage threshold beyond which a grocery store and master development-wide sign plan (formerly referenced as a master sign plan) would be required, pedestrian connections, vehicular access, types and organization of uses within the subject property and along adjacent streets, building and massing forms, children's recreation space, public amenities and the additional criteria/performance standards listed below:
+In addition to the above standards, allow mixed use development up to five stories after the City Council has approved development standards, design guidelines, and a design program encompassing all properties within the neighborhood center.
+These development and design guidelines should address program requirements for such items as a minimum acreage threshold beyond which a grocery store and master sign plan would be required, pedestrian connections, vehicular access, types and organization of uses within the subject property and along adjacent streets, building and massing forms, children's recreation space, public amenities and the additional criteria/performance standards listed below:

-- Neighborhood serving retail is provided and oriented to adjoining rights of way and internal pedestrianpathways, with a grocery store and mix of complementary uses such as hardware store, or drug store. - Residential (rather than office) should be the predominant use on upper floors with a percentage of affordable housing units consistent with City standards. - Green building standards and sustainable site standards are included in development. - Taller building forms are located away from adjoining residential properties. - Pedestrian oriented design elements are incorporated into the development such as plazas to create publicgathering spaces with public art, water features, and landscaping. - Driveways are consolidated to minimize impacts on surrounding streets, adjacent residential uses, and to foster apedestrian oriented site design. - Parking and transportation impacts are minimized to create a pedestrian oriented neighborhood center. - A master sign plan should be required to ensure attractive signage and wayfinding. - A gateway feature is provided at the corner of NE 70th Pl. and 132nd Ave NE.
+- Neighborhood-serving retail is provided and oriented to adjoining rights-of-way and internal pedestrian pathways, with a grocery store and mix of complementary uses such as hardware store, or drug store. - Residential (rather than office) should be the predominant use on upper floors with a percentage of affordable housing units consistent with City standards.

+- Green building standards and sustainable site standards are included in development. - Taller building forms are located away from adjoining residential properties. - Pedestrian oriented design elements are incorporated into the development such as plazas to create public gathering spaces with public art, water features, and landscaping. - Driveways are consolidated to minimize impacts on surrounding streets, adjacent residential uses, and to foster a pedestrian oriented site design. - Parking and transportation impacts are minimized to create a pedestrian oriented neighborhood center. - A master sign plan should be required to ensure attractive signage and wayfinding - A gateway feature is provided at the corner of NE 70th Pl. and 132nd Ave NE.

-At the Houghton Park and Ride, encourage future transit-oriented development (TOD) that includes pedestrian connections within the site and to adjacent streets.
+At the Houghton Park and Ride, encourage future transit oriented development (TOD) that includes pedestrian connections within the site and to adjacent streets.